 Suffering an injury while on the job in Manhattan, Nassau County or Suffolk County can dramatically affect your life.
 In addition to dealing with your injuries, you may be worried about your finances.
 While workers’ compensation benefits may help cover some of your medical bills and lost wages, it may not be enough.
-If a third party’s negligence played a role in your injury, however, you may be entitled to additional compensation.To learn your options, contact a New York work accident lawyer.
+If a third party’s negligence played a role in your injury, however, you may be entitled to additional compensation.To learn your options, contact a New York or Long Island job injury attorney.

 Looking Beyond Workers’ Compensation for a Work Accident